3 Programming Fundamentals in R (Part I)

 • Grasping key data structures and how to construct them.

-3.2 Using the Console
+3.3 Using the Console

 In the previous chapter, I made a distinction between the script and the console.
 I said that the script was an environment where we would write and run polished code, and the R console is an environment for writing and running “dirty” quick code to test ideas, or code that we would run once.

 That distinction is kinda true, but it’s not completely true.
-In reality, when we write a script we are preparing commands for R to execute in the console.
+In reality, when we create a script we are preparing commands for R to execute in the console.
 In this sense, the R script is equivalent to a waiter.
 We tell the waiter (script) what we want to order, and then the waiter hands that order to the chef (console).

 It’s important to know how to work the R console, even if we mostly use scripts in these workshops.
 We don’t want the chef to spit on our food.

-3.2.1 Typing Commands in the Console
+3.3.1 Typing Commands in the Console

 > 10 + 20